 - Follow the recipe closely: Following a recipe as written sounds obvious, but it’s often ignored.
 We change recipes like reducing sugar, using all-purpose instead of cake flour, baking soda for powder, whole eggs instead of just whites, etc. Don’t sabotage your time, effort, and money by straying from the original recipe unless you’re after a different flavor and texture.

-- Mini Chocolate Chips: Just as I recommend for chocolate chip loaf cake, chocolate chip scones, and even chocolate raspberry cake, use mini chocolate chips.
+- Mini Chocolate Chips: Just as I recommend for chocolate chip loaf cake, chocolate chip scones, and even chocolate raspberry cake and this raspberry chocolate chip layer cake, use mini chocolate chips.
 Why?
 So you can enjoy tiny pockets of chocolate in every single bite!
 Mini = more.

-- Prep Cake Pans: From one baker to another– I love the quality and performance of Fat Daddio’s cake pans.
+- Prep Cake Pans: From one baker to another—I love the quality and performance of Fat Daddio’s cake pans.
 (I’m not working with this brand, just a fan!)
+You’ll need 8-inch round cake pans for this particular recipe.
 And when it comes to prepping round cake pans, I use parchment paper rounds.
 Trace the bottom of the cake pans on a large piece of parchment paper and then cut out the circles.
 Then, very lightly grease the cake pans with butter or nonstick spray, place the parchment round inside, and then grease the parchment round too.
 This promises an ultra non-stick environment for your cake.
 If it’s helpful, see this parchment paper rounds for cakes video & post.

 More Cake Success Tips